Pharmaceutical Researcher

 What type of mask is best to wear?
 When should we wear them?
 And do you wear them?

-Asked by Snnd over 4 years ago
+Asked by Snnd almost 5 years ago

 Again, not really a pharma question.
 The CDC recommends a mask with two or more layers of breathable fabric.
 Wear one anytime you're around people not in your household.
 I wear inexpensive, disposable, 3-layer surgical masks available online.

-Asked by Zach over 4 years ago
+Asked by Dannie almost 5 years ago